Quantum and Damages Experts: Cost-Based Engineering and Construction Claims

 Our approach integrates engineering, accounting, and financial experts.

 Our man-hour, quantity, and cost variance analyses determine a contractor’s responsibility for bid error and performance problems in addition to owner responsibility for compensable problems.
-With our comprehensive approach to damages, we seek to develop a supportable basis for damages derived from analyzing problems caused by both parties, contractual risks, and actual man-hours and costs incurred.
+With our comprehensive approach to quantum analysis in construction, we seek to develop a supportable basis for damages derived from analyzing problems caused by both parties, contractual risks, and actual man-hours and costs incurred.

 In cost-based claims, direct, indirect, and “other” costs comprise a contractor’s claimable costs and are determined by (1) technical analyses to isolate changes in scope, timing, sequencing, etc., to which costs are applied, and (2) cost variance analyses that compare the original estimate for work with the actual cost incurred and correlate the variances to the causes of cost growth.
 The Cost/Damages Matrix below illustrates the breakdown of costs of various work activities to categories of cost variances between the original contract values and actual costs incurred.
 Ideally, the analytical results of (1) and (2) equal the same claimable amount, but generally they do not.
 Differing results arise because the sum of cost components of separately priced claimable events may differ from actual costs incurred when comparing actual costs to the control budget or contract values for each cost component.